-- A. The district's and buildings' improvement goals. - B. Student performance relative to the goals. - C. District and building plans to achieve the goals, including curriculum and instruction, parent and guardian involvement, and resources available to parents and guardians to assist students in meeting the state standards.
+1. A. The district's and buildings' improvement goals;

+2. B. Student performance relative to the goals; and

+3. C. District and building plans to achieve the goals, including curriculum and instruction, parent and guardian involvement, and resources available to parents and guardians to assist students in meeting the state standards.

-Annually the district will report in a news release the district's progress toward meeting the district and building goals.
-The report shall also be included in each school's annual school report.
+Annually, the district will report in a news release the district's progress toward meeting the district and building goals in a news release to local media.
+The report willshall also be included in each school's annual school report.